My yia yia and papou (Vassiliki & Aristidis)

 Anetta and her husband, Vassiliki and Kosta.

-“My father (Aristides) was the second last child.
+“My father (Aristidis) was the second last child.
 He left from Lavrio and went to Kifissia.
 He was very young, he loved to travel.
 In Kifissia someone saw him who was a master.
 His name was Papastratos, he owned the company of the Cigarettes.

 “Well this person had rigs and he wanted him and he told him; “Aristides I want you to come and be my superintendent.”
 He was a person who worked.
 He worked from the morning till the night.
 He had speaking abilities to be a superintendent.

 “My mother who lived with her father (Anastasios) and her mother (Anthoula) in the Acropolis area (Plaka), they came to Kifissia to see Papastratos for a visit.
-When they came, my father saw her.
+When they came, my father saw Vassiliki.
 He saw my mother and he fell in love with her.
-And as he fell in love with her, every night he would go down the Acropolis to her house.
+And as he fell in love with her, every night he would go down to the Acropolis to her house.

-“And he went down to her house and he had a guitar and as he would sing to her, she would go out.
+“He went down to her house and he had a guitar and as he would sing to her, she would go out.
 One evening he told her to come out and she went and he told her ‘tomorrow Saturday, I will come and take you out for a ride to Zapeio.’

 “She said yes although she was scared of her father who didn’t let her go out.
 He had placed a huge tall fence around the house.
 So she went and as soon as she met him, he took her without telling her anything and he placed her on a train and he takes her to Northern Epirus (Himara) 700 kms from Athens.